-- † Confidential treatment granted by the Securities and Exchange Commission as to certain portions.
+- # Filed herewith - † Confidential treatment granted by the Securities and Exchange Commission as to certain portions.
 Confidential materials omitted and filed separately with the Securities and Exchange Commission. - †† Confidential treatment requested by the Securities and Exchange Commission as to certain portions.
-Confidential materials omitted and filed separately with the Securities and Exchange Commission. - Management contract or compensatory plan or arrangement filed herewith in response to Item 15(a) of Form 10-K.
+Confidential materials omitted and filed separately with the Securities and Exchange Commission. - \ Management contract or compensatory plan or arrangement filed herewith in response to Item 15(a) of Form 10-K.

-Attached as Exhibit 101 to this Annual Report on Form 10-K are the following formatted in XBRL (Extensible Business Reporting Language): (i) Consolidated Balance Sheets as of December 31, 2013 and 2012, (ii) Consolidated Statements of Operations for the Years Ended December 31, 2013, 2012 and 2011, (iii) Consolidated Statements of Comprehensive Income for the Years Ended December 31, 2013, 2012 and 2011 (iv) Consolidated Statements of Cash Flows for the Years Ended December 31, 2013, 2012 and 2011, (v) Consolidated Statements of Changes in Stockholders' Equity for the Years ended December 31, 2013, 2012 and 2011, and (vi) Notes to Consolidated Financial Statements.
+Attached as Exhibit 101 to this Annual Report on Form 10-K are the following formatted in XBRL (Extensible Business Reporting Language): (i) Consolidated Balance Sheets as of December 31, 2014 and 2013, (ii) Consolidated Statements of Operations for the Years Ended December 31, 2014, 2013 and 2012, (iii) Consolidated Statements of Comprehensive Income for the Years Ended December 31, 2014, 2013 and 2012 (iv) Consolidated Statements of Cash Flows for the Years Ended December 31, 2014, 2013 and 2012, (v) Consolidated Statements of Changes in Stockholders' Equity for the Years ended December 31, 2014, 2013 and 2012, and (vi) Notes to Consolidated Financial Statements.

 The graph below matches Emergent BioSolutions, Inc.'s cumulative 5-Year total shareholder return on common stock with the cumulative total returns of the S&P 500 index and the S&P Biotechnology index.
-The graph tracks the performance of a \$100 investment in our common stock and in each index (with the reinvestment of all dividends) from 12/31/2008 to 12/31/2013.
+The graph tracks the performance of a \$100 investment in our common stock and in each index (with the reinvestment of all dividends) from 12/31/2009 to 12/31/2014.

-COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN
+COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN\